 Building ankle strength is a key factor in falls prevention.
-You can follow this detailed exercise sheet here.

 You can do heel and toe raises seated, or standing with your hands on your hips.

 Or you may stand and brace both hands against a chair, wall, or walking frame.
 Ready to take the next step?
 You can try heel and toe walking.